ashleefv/MetastaticCancerECMRemodelingCC3D/README.md

 This folder includes the python, python steppables, and xml files that can be used to customize settings in the code for each simulation.

+* Simulation/HaptotaxisTest2D.py
+This script has sections that can be uncommented to run the corresponding case described in the manuscript.

 ### Notes on generating figures

 The figures in the manuscript were manually pieced together by collecting a series of output from each run.
 All of the simulations can be run from the codes provided.